pulumi/docs/content/blog/how-to-deploy-jenkins-to-kubernetes-with-pulumi/index.md

 ---
 title: "How to deploy Jenkins to Kubernetes with Pulumi"
+date: "2018-06-27"
 authors: ["sean-gillespie"]
 tags: ["Kubernetes"]
-meta_desc: "In this blog, we'll see how to run Jenkins on Kubernetes with Pulumi, with an example on adapting a Helm template."
+meta_desc: "In this blog, we'll see how to run Jenkins on Kubernetes with Pulumi, based on adapting a Helm template."
-date: "2018-06-27"

 ---

 In this blog post, we'll see how to run